tobydriscoll/fd-spectral-notes/mol/stability.md

 # Absolute stability

 Like FD formulas, an IVP formula has a local truncation error and order of accuracy.
 These measure how well the formula approximates the ODE, but it's not immediate that the formula's solution converges to the true one.
-We also need **stability**, which (again) means that the solution remains bounded as the step size approaches zero.
+We also need **zero stability**, which means that the solution remains bounded as the step size approaches zero.
 The celebrated **Dahlquist Equivalence Theorem** states that accuracy and stability together imply convergence (at the same order of accuracy as the LTE).

 However, there is another sense of stability which is just as important in practice, based on the model problem